nickawwas/Reservation-And-Management-Systems/README.md

 ## Hospital Management System
 Built a System for the Management of a Hospital Serving Inpatients and Outpatients
 - Keeps Track of Inpatients
+  - Charges Daily Rate
-  - Admits to Hospital and Assigns Bed (Charges Daily Rate)
+  - Admits to Hospital and Assigns Bed
   - Stores Admission & Discharge Dates w/ Doctor Who Treated Them
 - Keeps Track of Outpatients
   - Charges Fixed Rate